At a Glance: Best 1-4x Scopes

 Vortex Optics Crossfire II

-Being around for some time, Vortex Optics has great customer service and an unconditional lifetime warranty.
+Vortex Optics has great customer service and an unconditional lifetime warranty.
 If anything happens to this scope you just send it to Vortex Optics with the receipt and they will help you out very quickly.
-We reviewed their Strike Eagle scope above and here we have another super cool scope from this amazing company.
+We reviewed their Strike Eagle scope above and here we have another super cool optic from this amazing company.

 The reticle is in the second focal plane.
 That means no matter how much you zoom, the reticle will stay the same size.
 This 1-4x scope has a so-called V-Plex reticle with a central illuminated red dot.
 The illumination is meant for low light conditions.
 There is a setting for it between 1 – 10 with 10 being super bright.
 However, setting 10 will get washed out during bright sunlight.
 This 1-4x scope is super versatile.
-You get a lot of value for the money, even though this scope is not the cheapest compared to other scopes in its price range.
+You get a lot of value for the money, even though this scope is not the cheapest, Vortex are some of the best 1-4x scopes

 - Sturdy and durable